NoKV Architecture Overview

 - Embedded mode uses

-NoKV.Opendirectly: WAL→MemTable→SST durability, ValueLog separation, MVCC semantics, rich stats. - Distributed mode layers
+NoKV.Opendirectly: WAL→MemTable→SST durability, ValueLog separation, non-transactional APIs with internal version ordering, and rich stats. - Distributed mode layers

-raftstoreon top: multi-Raft regions reuse the same WAL/Manifest, expose metrics, and serve NoKV RPCs. - Control plane split:
+raftstoreon top: multi-Raft regions reuse the same WAL, keep store-local recovery metadata separate from storage manifest state, expose metrics, and serve NoKV RPCs. - Control plane split:

-raft_configprovides bootstrap topology; PD provides runtime routing/TSO/control-plane state in cluster mode. - Clients obtain leader-aware routing, automatic NotLeader/EpochNotMatch retries, and two-phase commit helpers.
+raft_configprovides bootstrap topology; Coordinator provides runtime routing/TSO/control-plane state in cluster mode. - Clients obtain leader-aware routing, automatic NotLeader/EpochNotMatch retries, and two-phase commit helpers.

 Detailed Runtime Paths